PPC-Trucking/V1/README.md

-# Please do not use files from this branch!
-Instead download the [latest release](https://github.com/PPC-Trucking/V1/releases/latest) or use the ["stable" branch](https://github.com/PPC-Trucking/V1/tree/stable) whose changes have been tested.

----

 # PPC Trucking V1

 This is a modified version of the popular "Trucking Gamemode" by [PowerPC603](http://forum.sa-mp.com/member.php?u=109984) for Grand Theft Auto [San Andreas Multiplayer](http://www.sa-mp.com) (SA:MP).
 You can find the original post on SA:MP forums here: http://forum.sa-mp.com/showthread.php?t=196493.